Icinga/get-started-docs/doc/10-quickstart.md

 ### Prepare Web Setup

-Icinga Web can be set up easily by using it's buit in setup wizard.
+Icinga Web can be set up easily by using it's built in setup wizard.
 It will open automatically when you visit Icinga Web for the first time.
 By creating a setup token upfront, you ensure that you are authorized to to run the setup wizard.
 You will be asked for the token during the web setup.

 To generate a token use the icingacli: